 1. There are no doctors on site

-- Assisted living facilities don’t have doctors on staff.
+- Assisted living communities don’t have doctors on staff.
 Some may have registered nurses, but it’s not common.

-2. Prices go up and fees get tacked on
+2. Prices go up regularly and fees get tacked on

 - Prepare for base rents to increase yearly due to inflation.

 - Many communities have extra fees or services priced a la carte.
 This could mean extra charges for medication management, meal delivery for those who don’t visit the dining hall, or for local transportation.